Does homeowners insurance cover space heaters?

 - Sprinklers: Having a sprinkler system installed in your house can potentially earn you a discount on home insurance.

-- Fire alarms: Even when fire alarms are not a mandatory requirement, having them fitted in your house can lead to discounts from your insurer.
+- Fire alarms: Even when fire alarms are not a mandatory requirement, having them fitted in your house may lead to discounts from your insurer.

-- Fire extinguishers: Not only should fire extinguishers be placed around the house as a safety measure, but having them on your property can get you a price cut on your insurance premium.
+- Fire extinguishers: Not only should fire extinguishers be placed around the house as a safety measure, but having them on your property may also equate to a price cut on your insurance premium.

-- Fire-resistant materials: When your house is made of fire-resistant materials, such as concrete, brick, or gypsum, it is deemed safer than a house made of wood-framed or log and may earn you a home insurance discount.
+- Fire-resistant materials: When your house is made of fire-resistant materials, such as concrete, brick, or gypsum, it is deemed safer than a house made of wood frames or logs.
+This may earn you a home insurance discount.

 How to prevent space heater fires

 When used correctly, space heaters are not as likely to cause a fire.
-The following safety measures should be observed when using a portable heating device and prevent accidents:
+The following safety measures should be observed when using a portable heating device to prevent accidents:

-- Always place the heater on the floor: Never put the heater on top of furniture from where it can fall, dislodge, or break.
+- Always place the heater on the floor: Never put the heater on top of furniture where it can fall, dislodge or break.

 - Supervise pets and children: Never leave children and pets unattended near a space heater or wood stove, as any contact with the equipment can cause burns and toying with the cord can result in sparks and flames.

-- Plug heater only into a wall outlet: Never use extension cords for a space heater, and if you absolutely must, make sure it is compatible with the device.
+- Plug heater into a wall outlet only: Never use extension cords for a space heater, and if you absolutely must, make sure it is compatible with the device.

-- Check for auto shut-off features: Heaters that shut off automatically prevent overheating as well as the likelihood of causing a fire.
+- Check for auto shut-off features: Heaters that shut off automatically prevent overheating and reduce the likelihood of causing a fire.

 - Keep the device in good condition: Never use an old heater that has not run in a long time.
 When storing away the heater for the season, make sure it is in a cool and dry space.